eric-wang135/EMGSE/docs/index.md

 Utterance 19: "You can see the rain curtains are wrapping."

-Utterance 29: "You can see the rain curtains are wrapping."
+Utterance 29: "She is the ice maiden."

 Speaker      : number 5, male